IBS Constipation Diet

 • Lower pain – Regular bowel movements mean less bloating, cramping and discomfort.

-Committing to an eating pattern tailored for the IBS Constipation Diet can transform your gut health by providing immediate relief as well as lasting improvements in digestive function.
+Committing to an eating pattern tailored for the IBS Constipation Diet can transform your gut health by providing immediate relief and lasting improvements in digestive function.
 Be patient, stick with it, and work closely with a healthcare practitioner to fine-tune your diet.

 When to Seek Medical Care